AgileVentures/av-static-website/source/blog_articles/2017-10-05-av-ecosystem-review-pride-comes-before-a-fall.html.markdown

 2) deciding whether to add explicit cukes that check that the Slack and Gitter APIs are hit
 3) filling out all the pending unit tests

 I think I've got to start with item 1.
-On agile-bot michael and I set up a separate ENV var (`LIVE_ENV`) to specify whether the "production" Slack should be hit ...
+On agile-bot Michael and I set up a separate ENV var (`LIVE_ENV`) to specify whether the "production" Slack should be hit ...
 I had half a mind to check which URL the instance was running against, but probably easier to re-use the `LIVE_ENV` concept.
 I take a stab with the ugly:

 ```rb
   if ENV['LIVE_ENV'] == 'production'